 Curry powder lends a lot of flavor and a touch of heat to these vibrant sweet potato latkes.
 They’re great with homemade applesauce and sour cream, though it’s even more fun to take a cue from their Indian inspiration and serve them with mango chutney and cucumber mint raita.

 - 1 1/2 pounds sweet potatoes (peeled and shredded)

 - 1/2 teaspoon salt

 - 2 large eggs (lightly beaten)

-- Add the eggs and coconut milk to the sweet potatoes and mix well.
+Add the eggs and coconut milk to the sweet potato mixture and thoroughly combine.

-- Drop the latke batter into the hot oil by the heaping tablespoonful, and flatten each slightly with the back of the spoon.
-(Take care not to crowd the pan – depending on the size of your skillet, you’ll probably be able to fry 4 or 5 latkes at a time.)
-Fry the latkes on the first side for 2-3 minutes, or until the undersides are golden brown.
-Flip the latkes and fry for 2-3 minutes more.
-(If the latkes are browning too quickly, lower the heat slightly.)
+Drop the latke batter into the hot oil by the heaping tablespoonful and flatten each slightly with the back of the spoon.
+Take care not to crowd the pan.
+Depending on the size of your skillet, you’ll probably be able to fry 4 or 5 latkes at a time.